johannesgiorgis/personal-website/content/post/2019-02-16-introducing-datascience-challenges.md

 A few weeks later, we had nothing but an initial demo script showcasing the capabilities of [Meetup's API] that Andy had written.
 We weren't making much progress.

-More importantly than the Meetup functionality I was so wishing we could build, we weren't flexing our data science muscles.
+More importantly than the Meetup functionality, I was so wishing we could build, we weren't flexing our data science muscles.
 Mostly because I was stuck in analysis paralysis trying to start this project by scraping Meetup.com and being overwhelmed by the sheer number of paths we could take.

 So we decided to switch things up by challenging ourselves.

 # Pivot to Challenging Ourselves!

-We challenged each other to use the Meetup API to come up with a list of Meetups that were based in our respective cities (San Francisco, California and Vancouver, British Columbia) within 1 hour.
+We challenged each other to use the Meetup API to come up with a list of Meetups that were based in our respective cities (San Francisco, California, and Vancouver, British Columbia) within 1 hour.

 And Data Science Challenges was born!